 Shenandoah National Park has abundant wildlife including white-tailed deer, black bears, and wild turkeys so visitors need to be prepared when heading off to explore.
 Grab a map at the entrance and explore these favorite trails: Blackrock Summit, Doyles River Falls (featuring two waterfalls), or Hawksbill Mountain.
-Don’t miss Skyland Resort, a historical lodge with delicious farm to table dining and spectacular sunset views.
+Don’t miss Skyland Resort, a historic lodge with delicious farm-to-table dining and spectacular sunset views.

 Suggestion by Kirsten from Kids Are A Trip.
 Here you can read more about visiting the Shenandoah NP with kids.

 READ ALSO: Best National Parks to Visit in October